awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-batch-med.md

      1. `ShowSpeakerLabels` – `true`\.

      1. `MaxSpeakerLabels` – An integer between 2 and 10 to indicate the number of speakers that you think are speaking in your audio\.
-For best results, match the number of speakers that you ask to identify to the number of speakers in the input audio\.
-If you specify a value less than the number of speakers in your input audio, the transcription text of the most similar sounding speakers are attributed to the same speaker label\.

-The following request uses the AWS SDK for Python \(Boto3\) to start a batch transcription job of a primary care clinician patient dialogue with speaker identification enabled\.
+The following request uses the AWS SDK for Python \(Boto3\) to start a batch transcription job of a primary care clinician patient dialogue with speaker partitioning enabled\.

 ```
 from __future__ import print_function